Halve Maen: 1909 replica

 In 1909 a replica of Halve Maen was given to the United States by the Kingdom of the Netherlands on the occasion of the 300th anniversary of Hudson's voyage.
 The ship was constructed at the Rijksmarinewerf in Amsterdam.
-The keel was laid on 29 October 1908 and on 15 April 1909 the ship was launched and then transported to the US on the Holland America Lines freight liner Soestdijk in order to attend the 1909 Hudson-Fulton Celebration in New York, arriving in July.
+The keel was laid on 29 October 1908, and on 15 April 1909 the ship was launched and then transported to the US on the Holland America Lines freight liner Soestdijk in order to attend the 1909 Hudson-Fulton Celebration in New York, arriving in July.
 She appeared in a parade with the American replica ship Clermont celebrating Robert Fulton.
-This replica was eventually towed to Cohoes, New York and perished in a fire on 22 July 1934.
+This replica was eventually towed to Cohoes, New York, and perished in a fire in 1934; the Clermont was broken up for scrap 3 years later.

 1989 replica

-Another replica of Halve Maen (officially Anglicized as Half Moon) was constructed in Albany, New York in 1989 by the New Netherland Museum.
+Another replica of Halve Maen (officially Anglicized as Half Moon) was constructed in Albany, New York, in 1989 by the New Netherland Museum.
 The museum contracted with Nicholas S. Benton to design and build the replica.
 Benton, a master ship-rigger and shipwright, was president of the Rigging Gang of Middletown, Rhode Island, which specialized in colonial ship restoration and design.
 To prepare for building Half Moon, a $1 million project, he visited maritime museums in the Netherlands and the United States.
-After his death while assisting with the rigging of another vessel, the construction of the Half Moon was completed by the New Netherland Museum.
+After his death while assisting with the rigging of another vessel, the construction of the Half Moon was completed by the New Netherland Museum, following delays and additional expenses.

 The year 2009 marked NY400, the 400th anniversary of Halve Maens voyage.
 For the anniversary, the crown prince of the Netherlands and his wife were on board, as well as students from a Dutch school.
 This anniversary was marked in September 2009 with festivals, music, sailing ships parading around New York Harbor.

-A non-for-profit organization, Half Moon is run by a crew of volunteers that range in age from their teens to octogenarians.
+A non-for-profit organization, Half Moon was run by a crew of volunteers that range in age from their teens to octogenarians.

 In April 2015 the ship was transported on loan to the Westfries Museum in Hoorn, Netherlands.
+The replica took part in SAIL Amsterdam 2015.
 In 2019, the Hoorn Council decided not to renew their lease.
-Today, Halve Maen is located in the Port of Volendam and open to the public at a permanent mooring.
-The replica took part in SAIL Amsterdam 2015.
+Today, Halve Maen is located in the port of Enkhuizen and is open to the public at a permanent mooring.